ejkim-kr2/test/README.md

 | ----------| ------------------------------| ------------------| -----------------| -------------------| ------------------|
 | Acura     | ILX 2016-19                   | AcuraWatch Plus   | openpilot        | 25mph<sup>1</sup>  | 25mph             |

+openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified. openpilot is released under the MIT license.
+Some parts of the software are released under other licenses as specified.

 Integration with Stock Features
 ------